 Whitepages is one of the oldest and most established people-search platforms on the internet.
-It has been around since the late 1990s, and its domain authority means its listings rank extremely well in Google.
+It has been around since the late 1990s.
+Its domain authority means its listings rank extremely well in Google.
 If your name, address, phone number, or relatives are showing up in search results, there is a strong chance Whitepages is one of the sources.
-Removing your data is possible, but the opt-out process is more confusing than most other people-search sites.
+Removing your data is possible, but the opt-out process is confusing.

 Whitepages operates multiple properties.
-There is Whitepages.com itself, but there is also Whitepages Premium, and they are connected to a background check service.
-The opt-out process has changed over the years and the instructions you find online are frequently outdated.
-What works today may not match what a blog post from 2022 tells you to do.
+There is Whitepages.com itself.
+There is also Whitepages Premium.
+Both are connected to a background check service.
+The opt-out process has changed over the years.
+The instructions you find online are frequently outdated.
+What works today may not match what an older blog post tells you to do.
 We keep this guide current based on what actually works right now.

 Start by going to whitepages.com and searching for your name.
 Find the specific listing that matches your information.
 Copy the URL of that listing page.
 Then navigate to the Whitepages opt-out page, which is typically found at whitepages.com/suppression-requests.
 Paste the URL of your listing and follow the prompts.